skoba/rails-ethercis/README.md

 # Rais frontend for EtherCIS

-This is a rails application to use EhterCIS as its backend.
+This is an openEHR based rails application using EhterCIS as its backend.

 ## Ruby version
  2.5 or later